-Over the past couple of years, you’ve probably noticed the xG (Expected Goals) metric gain a lot of mentions in the media.
-Pundits and other experts constantly point to the relatively new piece of data as a way to back up their arguments or confirm whether a team’s results reflect the performance.
+Over the past years, you’ve probably noticed the xG (Expected Goals) metric gains a lot of mentions in the media.
+Pundits and other experts constantly point to this data as a way to back up their arguments or confirm whether a team’s results reflect the performance.

 Let’s take a closer look at football’s latest stat in greater detail now.

 What Is xG (Expected Goals)?

 The Expected Goals (xG) metric ultimately curates the data relating to a team/player’s performance throughout a game or season before calculating the number of goals a team should have scored.

 You may encounter several terms when looking at the realm of Expected Goals.
 Here are some that you need to understand.

 - Expected Goals (xG): This figure shows the number of goals that should be scored by a team based on the quality and quantity of shots.
 Can also relate to both teams combined.

 - Expected Goals per 90 (xG/90): This figure shows the number of goals an individual player should have expected to score in 90 minutes.